pivotal-anz/concourse-intro/ContinuousIntegration.md

     file: concourse-intro-repo/ci/test-task.yml
 ```

-Resources can be cloned from github using a git step.
+Resources can be cloned from github using a `get` step.
 Note however that the
 resource is checked out into a directory with the same name as the resource
 regardless of its name on github.
 This is not obvious.

-For example, in the configuration above, this project is cloned as `concourse-intro-repo`.
-So to access a file in the cloned resource
+For example, in the configuration above, this project is cloned as
+`concourse-intro-repo`.
+So to access a file in the cloned resource, the path
-the path is `concourse-intro-repo/ci/test-task.yml` even though the original
+is `concourse-intro-repo/ci/test-task.yml` even though the original resource is
-resource is in a project called `concourse-intro`.
+in a project called `concourse-intro`.

 ## TERM error

-The output from any commands run by a task step is saved and made available to the Concourse web-interface.
-However, when running Linux, the TERM environment variable is not set by default.
-This means some programs, such as `gradle`, are unable to generate output because they don't know what type of terminal to output for.
+The output from any commands run by a task step is saved and made available to
+the Concourse web-interface.
+However, when running Linux, the TERM environment
+variable is not set by default.
+This means some programs, such as `gradle`, are
+unable to generate output because they don't know what type of terminal to output for.

 A simple trick is to set `TERM` to `xterm`.
-For example, here suppose I have a task that runs a script such as `scripts/cigradle`:
+For example, suppose I have a
+task that runs a script to invoke a gradle test:

 ```
 #!/bin/sh